gabrielbiscaia/Work_Computer_Architecture/README.md

-# Work1AOC
+# Work2AOC
-First work of architecture of computers, this work consists in simulate a Instruction Cycle of computers.
+Second work of architecture of computers, this work consists in simulate a pipeline with the Instruction Cycle of computers.
 This work is entire in Portuguese-BR.
-The logic of our program is:
+The logic of our pipeline is:
-1 - Fetch the instruction in RAM
+1 - Fetch instruction;
-2 - Decode the instruction in UC
+2 - Decode instruction;
-3 - Execute the operation in ULA
+3 - Execute instruction;
-4 - Store the result in RAM.
+4 - Write operand.
-Made by Gabriel Biscaia and Vitor Greff.
+Made by Gabriel Biscaia and Vitor Greff.# Work2AOC